Jude, a bond-servant of Jesus Christ, and brother of James,

 Note: Some translations have “to them that are sanctified by God the Father.”
-You were sanctified by God the Father, God the Son (Heb.
-2:11, 10:10, 14, 13:12), and God the Holy Spirit (Rom.
+You were sanctified by God the Father, God the Son, and God the Holy Spirit (Rom.
 15:16, 2 Th.
-2:13, 1 Pet.
-1:2).
-You are well and truly sanctified.
-You are the holy temple of the Holy Spirit (1 Cor.
+2:13, Heb.
+2:11, 10:10).
+As the holy temple of the Holy Spirit, you are well and truly sanctified (1 Cor.
 3:16).

 All the epistle writers referred to believers as the beloved or dearly-loved children of God (see entry for Rom.
 1:7).